Build farm solutions in SharePoint 2013

 Packaging and deployment

 The basics of packaging, installing, updating, and localizing farm solutions are explained in Solutions Overview and the node Farm Solutions in SharePoint 2010.
 Development of particular SharePoint components for inclusion in a farm solution is explained in the relevant nodes of SharePoint 2010 SDK.
 Most of the components in a farm solution should be encapsulated in one or more custom SharePoint Features.
-For information about designing and creating Features, see the Working with Features node of the SharePoint 2010 SDK.
+For information about designing and creating Features, see the Using Features in SharePoint Foundation node of the SharePoint 2010 SDK.

 The topics in this section describe the ways in which development of SharePoint solutions has changed.